collinsmezie/Talent-Sync-Project/README.md

 3. Deploy the API code to the server.
 4. Update the `uri` variable in the code with your production MongoDB connection URI.
 5. Start the API on the server.
-6. Your API will be available at the server's URL.
+6. The API will be available at the server's URL.